jywu20/Notes/Computer Science/Logic and PLT/Lean.md

 This type of constraints is essential if `object.method` syntax is to be supported, as uniqueness of `method` has to be ensured (though, if we desire, we can in theory use something like `obj::<typeclass_impl>.method(...)`).

+The type class system of Lean also almost includes a substantial amount of functionalities of the module system in ML languages, except two: generative functors (which allows new types satisfying a module to be created anonymously) and encapsulation (there is no way to hide a field in a Lean type class).
+Besides these two, the module language of ML languages can be seen as a carefully trimmed dependent record - in the same way rank-1 parametric polymorphism is a specific case of $\mathsf{Type} \to \mathsf{Type}$ functions, without the need of mentioning type universes.
+In ML languages, because types are not strong enough to represent propositions, existence of new types created by generative functors is always guaranteed by inductive definition.
+Encapsulation in ML languages is a must or otherwise the language cannot be used to idiomatically encode an object logic in the LCF style.

 ## Implicit variables and elaboration

 Besides type classes, Lean also supports other kinds of implicit variables.